My first visit to the Monkey Forest was fraught with an unnecessary amount of anxiety.

-I then went on the internet to read stuff about the Ubud monkey forest and there’s just a plethora of stories about how people got attacked by monkeys, chased by monkeys, robbed by monkeys and so much more.
+I then went on the internet to read stuff about the Ubud monkey forest and there are just a plethora of stories about how people got attacked by monkeys, chased by monkeys, robbed by monkeys and so much more.

-We eventually decided to go the day after we’d been off exploring the Rice Terraces and Gunung Kawi Temple (see post here) and also Tirta Empul (and a secret waterfall – see post here).
-I left my camera at home and went armed with just my cellphone and wallet, which I shoved down a extra pair of short I wore under my main shorts – I refused to be pickpocked by a monkey or left wallet-less during my time in Bali.
+I left my camera at home and went armed with just my cellphone and wallet, which I shoved down an extra pair of short I wore under my main shorts – I refused to be pickpocketed by a monkey or left wallet-less during my time in Bali.

 I’m sure there have been unprovoked incidents of monkeys attacking people – they’re individuals and some of them are just rascals but on the whole, I didn’t experience a single thing that was cause for concern and not just from my own point of view or from the point of view of our small group of 4 but across the Ubud Monkey Forest the entire time we were there.